Where in the world do people consume enough Omega-3s? Not very many places!

 This summer, the journal Progress in Lipid Research analyzed the results of 298 diet studies from countries all over the world and released a fascinating color-coded world map.
-The map illustrates the frequency of omega-3 consumption, rating areas from adequate to very low.
+The map illustrates the frequency of Omega-3 consumption, rating areas from adequate to very low.
 How does your hometown measure up?
-Well, unless you live in Alaska, Greenland, Norway, Nigeria, Japan, Papa New Guinea, or parts of coastal Russia, probably not very well.[i]
+Well, unless you live in Alaska, Greenland, Norway, Nigeria, Japan, Papua New Guinea or parts of coastal Russia, probably not very well.[i]

 If you’d like to see a copy of the map, check it out here: